rjonnal/octoblob/README.md

 ## The ```processors``` module and a complete example

+An alternative to calling the core OCT library functions is to use the ```processors``` module.
 The ```examples/oct_processing``` folder contains a complete example.
-The point of htis example is to abstract away from the low-level detail and use high-level commands to process data.
+The point of this alternative example is to abstract away from the low-level detail and use high-level commands to process data.
 It contains the following:

 * Two ```.unp``` raw data files along with the XML files containing acquisition parameters